cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 You'll see some errors if you haven't set up your database yet so make sure that's been completed before trying it.
-Or don't I'm not a cop (shrug)
+Or don't I'm not a cop (shrug) If you've never used a DB console, at least on PG, use `/q` to exit.

 While not specifically a 'rails' console thing, there's another console that's available within Rails.
 That's the `db_console`